Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 to use an existing database, and follow the prompts to give details to identify the database.

-Select Ingress
+Select ingress

 Ingress can be automatically configured using Cloud DNS